 If you don’t know what pulque is, it is a thick, whitish, and frothy alcoholic beverage obtained by fermenting the mead extracted from the maguey plant.

 This drink fell socially disgraced in the past since people used to say that its elaboration was based on excrement, but it only remained a myth with time.

 11. Basilica of Ocotlán: Not to be missed in Tlaxcala

 The sanctuary and basilica of Ocotlán is a religious architectural complex complemented by two buildings: the Chapel of Guadalupe and the Pilgrims’ Portal.

-The façade of the temple is baroque style, and it was built to obey the mandate of the Virgin, who appeared in 1541 to an indigenous man named Juan Diego Bernardino.
+The temple’s façade is baroque style, and it was built to obey the mandate of the Virgin, who appeared in 1541 to an indigenous man named Juan Diego Bernardino.

-Inside, you will observe a flare of chiaroscuro as well as pronounced details of gold, canvases, golden embers, silver lamps, and carved wooden furniture.
+Inside, you will observe a flare of chiaroscuro and pronounced details of gold, canvases, golden embers, silver lamps, and carved wooden furniture.

 It has been visited by millions of pilgrims from all over the world since the XVI century.
 You can enter the basilica every day from 8:00 am to 7:00 pm.